TheLord699/SideScrollerPython/README.md

 and the effort of rewriting some of it doesn't outweigh the benefits, though I am slowly working through and tweaking some parts to make them cleaner, this is also a hobby project and I'm having fun with it, which is what matters to me : )

+I do understand that there is a "right" way to structure some of these systems—proper decoupling, dependency injection, event buses, the whole works.
+But for a solo indie project, I've found that the pragmatic approach of having a central game object that everything can access saves me an enormous amount of boilerplate and lets me iterate faster and although it is less then ideal, there is some method to the madness, over simply just making everything global, dependencies are namespaced under Game

 current nitpick: no dedicated sprite handler atm

 you could argue that the code has a few pragmatic decisions + compromises